Andrea Dunbar: Personal life

 Dunbar first became pregnant at the age of 15; the baby was stillborn at six months.
 She later had three children by three different fathers.
-The first, Lorraine, was born in 1979, and had a Pakistani father.
+The first, Lorraine Dunbar, was born in 1979, and had a Pakistani father.
 A year later, in 1980, Lisa was born, again while Dunbar was still a teenager.
 About three years later, she had a son, Andrew, with Jim Wheeler.

+As a single mother, Dunbar, spent 18 months in a refuge for battered women, living in a Women's Aid refuge in Keighley and became an increasingly heavy drinker.

+"One day she was sat on a bar stool in the Cap n' Bells pub when someone she knew dragged her off the stool by her hair and threw her to the floor and then walked out."

+"Having complained of headaches for weeks, she collapsed in her local pub and could not be revived."

-As a single mother, Dunbar lived in a Women's Aid refuge in Keighley and became an increasingly heavy drinker.
-In 1990 she died of a brain haemorrhage in Bradford Royal Infirmary at the age of 29, after falling ill in The Beacon, a pub on the Buttershaw Estate, at the junction of Reevy Road West and The Crescent.
+In 1990, she died of a brain haemorrhage in Bradford Royal Infirmary at the age of 29, after falling ill in The Beacon, a pub on the Buttershaw Estate, at the junction of Reevy Road West and The Crescent.
 It was closed in 2016 and demolished in 2019, but appears in the opening shot of Rita, Sue and Bob Too.
 Her cremated remains were buried at Scholemoor Cemetery and Crematorium (Section N, Grave 1219) in Bradford.
 Her headstone is a small black granite cross.

-In 2007, her eldest daughter Lorraine, a heroin addict at the time, was convicted of manslaughter for causing the death of her child by gross neglect after the child ingested a lethal dose of methadone.
+In 2007, her eldest daughter Lorraine Dunbar, a heroin addict at the time, was convicted of manslaughter and jailed for three years, for causing the death of her child by gross neglect after the child ingested a lethal dose of methadone.

 In January 2018, her daughter Lisa Pearce died of stomach cancer after having been diagnosed in December 2016.